 The Ad Rates report gives you data on your YouTube ad revenue, playbacks CPMs and ad impressions.
 You can get a great idea of which ad types are working and which ones need work.

 The Watch time page will show you the amount of time, in minutes, that your viewers watched your videos in the time frame selected.
 You can choose from a number of different graph styles to view the data in.

 Audience retention will show you the average view duration and average percent viewed.
-Obviously with these, you want it to be the highest number possible.
-Its important to note that if you are making short videos, you shouldn’t worry much about view duration.
-This just measures the amount of time people watch your video.
+Obviously, with these, you want it to be the highest number possible.
+It’s important to note that if you are making short videos, you shouldn’t worry much about view duration.
+This just measures the number of time people watch your video.
 The percentage viewed shows you if they are watching the whole video or just some of it.

 The demographics tab is a really awesome tab because it will tell you some great information about your viewers.
 You can view watch ages and genders view your videos and which ones view more.
 This can help targeting your videos to the demographics that watch your videos longer and more.

 As you can see from my YouTube Channel analytics, My best performing demographic is Males from the ages of 18-24 years old.